rwhitcroft/rwhitcroft.github.io/index.markdown

 When applications are built in C#, developers have the ability to add in two special functions: `Install()` and `Uninstall()`.
 These functions are never called internally, but instead are used to perform any initialization needed when installing, and any cleanup needed when uninstalling.
 We will focus on `Uninstall()` because it does not require administrator privileges.

 We are not concerned with any actual install/uninstall stuff - the only reason this is useful is because it should let us run arbitrary C# code to perform the process injection.
-Even though we can't run our exe, we can still put code in its `Uninstall()` function and then use `InstallUtil /u myapp.exe` to force Windows to call it for us, bypassing Carbon Black's restrictions.
+Even though we can't run our exe, we can still put code in its `Uninstall()` function and then use `installutil /u myapp.exe` to force Windows to call it for us, bypassing Carbon Black's restrictions.

 <br/>
 <hr/>